Frozen shoulder: causes, stages, and what to do

 The three stages

-- Freezing (2 to 9 months): Pain is the main feature.
+- Freezing (approximate duration: months to over a year): Pain is the main feature.
 It is often severe at night and wakes you from sleep.
 Movement becomes progressively restricted.
 This is the most painful stage and the one where people most often seek help.

-- Frozen (4 to 12 months): Pain begins to ease, but stiffness is at its worst.
+- Frozen (approximate duration: several months to a year or more): Pain begins to ease, but stiffness is at its worst.
 Daily activities like reaching a high shelf, tucking in a shirt, or driving are significantly limited.

-- Thawing (5 to 24 months): Stiffness gradually improves.
+- Thawing (approximate duration: several months to a few years): Stiffness gradually improves.
 Movement slowly returns.
-Most people recover full or near-full range of motion, though this phase can take a long time without physiotherapy to guide the process.
+Many people recover significant range of motion, though individual outcomes vary and this phase can take a long time.

 What helps at each stage

-In the freezing stage, pain management is the priority.
-Your physiotherapist may focus on gentle range of motion exercises, positioning advice for sleep (placing a pillow under the arm to support the shoulder), and activity modification to avoid positions that aggravate the pain.
+In the early painful (freezing) stage, the aim is to reduce pain and keep the shoulder moving gently within comfortable limits.
+Your physiotherapist may focus on gentle range of motion, positioning advice for sleep (placing a pillow under the arm to support the shoulder), and activity modification to avoid positions that aggravate the pain.
+Avoid forceful stretching or pushing through sharp pain, as this can irritate the shoulder further.
+If severe pain, night pain, or sleep disturbance continues, speak to a doctor or orthopaedic specialist, as short-term medical options such as a corticosteroid injection may be considered alongside physiotherapy-guided movement.
 In the frozen stage, more active stretching and manual therapy can be introduced to work on the restricted capsule.
-In the thawing stage, progressive strengthening is added to restore full function.
-Skipping ahead to stretching or strengthening when the shoulder is still in the freezing stage typically makes the pain worse rather than better.
+In the thawing stage, progressive strengthening is added to restore function.

 Two exercises for the thawing stage